dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Contract Flow.md

 ### QA
 One is minted to each QA that took part in the packet.
 The QAs never receive any cut of the funding, so they are not incentivized to pass substandard work.

+### Sponsor
+These actors help get packets thru the process - they help with boosting the QA fees to help get something that was poorly funded.
+There may be no need for this type of NFT, as the recognition can just be handled in Do-er NFTs.

+### Buyer
+Purchasing the usage of a product.
+Can purchase a Forward App where the App does not yet exist.

+### App
+An app is a wrapper around an Idea that is meant for end consumption.